 The most important thing for a law student is to be updated with the recent legal happenings and the recent important judgments.
 Just like 2020, this year as well the courts are hearing and deciding cases virtually after the 2nd wave that happened in India.
-In this article we will discuss the important judgments that took place till June 2021.
-Let us have a look at the most important cases decided this year-
+In this article we will discuss the important judgments & will be talking about the rest of the cases of 2021 in the next article.
+Let us have a look at the Most Important Cases Part 1-

 1. Paramvir Singh Vs. Baljit Singh (2021)

 Supreme Court gave directions to install CCTV Cameras in all the Police Stations across India.